teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 > 4. Click **Save**
 >
 > > <comment-title>Renaming not an option?</comment-title>
-> > If renaming does not work, it is possible you aren't logged in, so try logging in to Galaxy first.
-Anonymous users are only permitted to have one history, and they cannot rename it.
+> > If renaming does not work, you may not be logged in, so try logging in to Galaxy first.
+Anonymous users can only have one history, and they cannot rename it.
 > {: .comment}
 >
 {: .hands_on}